 Slice: [Geeks Geeks gfg GFG for] Result 1: false Result 2: true Result 3: false Result 4: true Result 5: true Result 6: true

-2. Using Compare() method: You can also compare two string using inbuilt function Compare() provide by the string package.
-This function return integer value after comparing two strings lexicographically.
+2. Using Compare() method: You can also compare two strings using the built-in function Compare() provided by the strings package.
+This function returns an integer value after comparing two strings lexicographically.
 The return values are:

 - Return 0, if str1 == str2.